ADX Indicator in Pine Script: Code, Strategy & Signals

 Ever sat there watching a chart, wondering if that price movement is actually going somewhere or just playing with your emotions?
-Yeah, I've been there too.
-That's where the Average Directional Index (ADX) comes in - and trust me, once you understand how this thing works, you'll wonder how you ever traded without it.
+I've been there plenty of times.
+The Average Directional Index (ADX) is a trend strength indicator that scores market momentum from 0 to 100.
+It won't tell you which way price is headed, but it will tell you whether there's enough force behind the move to bother trading it.

 Back in 1978, J. Welles Wilder (the same guy who gave us RSI and ATR) created the ADX to solve a problem every trader faces: how do you know if a trend is strong enough to actually trade?

-• 50-75: Strong trend territory.
-These are the moves that can really pay off
+- 50-75: Strong trend territory.
+These moves can really pay off.

-The beauty of ADX is that it works the same whether the market is going up or down.
-A reading of 60 means strong trend strength whether you're in a bull run or a bear market.
+ADX works the same whether the market is going up or down.
+A reading of 60 means strong trend strength in a bull run or a bear market.

 +DI (Positive Directional Indicator): Measures upward price pressure.
-When this line is rising, buyers are getting more aggressive.
+When this line rises, buyers are getting more aggressive.

 -DI (Negative Directional Indicator): Measures downward price pressure.
-A rising -DI means sellers are taking control.
+A rising -DI means sellers are in control.

-ADX: The strength meter that tells you how intense the battle between bulls and bears is getting.
+ADX: The strength meter that tells you how intense the battle between bulls and bears is.

-The magic happens when you combine all three.
+The magic is in combining all three.
 When +DI is above -DI and ADX is rising above 25, you've got a strong uptrend.
-When -DI is above +DI with ADX climbing, you're looking at a strong downtrend.
+When -DI is above +DI with ADX climbing, it's a strong downtrend.

 Coding ADX in Pine Script: The Easy Way